-You must have a monitored system fitted and maintained by a certificated installer before it will be eligible for police response.
+To get police response to your security system it must be fitted and maintained by a certificated installer and linked to an approved ARC (Alarm Receiving Centre).
 Your installer can then apply to your local police force to recognise your system and issue a police URN (Unique Reference Number).
 The police will charge a fee, just under £50 at the time of writing, to register your system.

-Increasingly stringent rules from police forces have meant that the number of false alarms which a monitored alarm system can generate in the course of a year has been progressively reduced and now stands at no more than two.
-The third false alarm in any 12 month period will result in that system losing police response for a mandatory three-month period.
-Although this may sound onerous, for a well-designed and maintained system from a reputable company it is not usually a problem.
+Increasingly stringent rules from police forces over the years, mean that the number of false alarms which a monitored alarm system can generate in the course of a year has been progressively reduced.
+It now stands at no more than two, and a third false alarm in any 12 month period will result in that system losing police response for a mandatory three-month period.
+Although this may sound draconian, it is not usually a problem for a well-designed and properly maintained security system from a reputable company .